Top Picks

 Step 2: Assemble the Tripod

 Spread the tripod legs evenly.
 In my experience, ensuring equal length is key — any imbalance can cause havoc.
-When testing the Gskyer Telescope, its adjustable tripod came in handy for uneven surfaces, allowing easy leveling.
+When testing the Gskyer Telescope, its adjustable tripod came in handy for uneven surfaces, allowing

 Step 3: Mount the Telescope